oracle/isv-single-tenant-vcn-isolation/README.md

 ## Deploy the Topology

 You can deploy the entire topology with a single command by using `terragrunt`.
-See [Deploy Using Terragrunt)[#deploy-with-terragrunt].
+See [Deploy Using Terragrunt](#deploy-using-terragrunt).
 Alternatively, deploy the configuration in each subdirectory.

 ### Deploy Using Terraform

-(placeholder: explain the pros and cons of either approach)
+*(placeholder: explain the pros and cons of either approach)*

-by running the Terraform `init`, `plan`, and `apply` commands in :

 1. Go to the `examples/peering/network` directory.
 2. Run the following commands: